Shaw-git/Lightweight-Head-Pose-Estimation/README.md

 ```
 python test_network.py [--video INPUT_VIDEO_PATH] [--output OUTPUT_VIDEO_PATH]
 ```
-If you want to use your webcam, please set '--video' as '0'.
+If you want to use your webcam, please set [--video "0"].

 ## Datasets